Neoj1sec142/Java-etc/sect2/oop/one/oop1.md

 * there would only be one cope of each static variable per class, regardless of how many objects are created from it.
 Hence, these variables are also called class variables.

+### Access Modifiers:
+* access modifiers (or access specifiers) are keywords in object oriented lanugages that set the accessability of classes, methods and other members
+* modifiers are Java keywords that are used to declare features in applications.
+They affect either the lifetime or the accessibility of a feature.
+Here, a feature may be a class, a method, or a variable.
+* Modifiers that affect the visiility of a feature are called access modifiers or visibility modifiers.
+Therefore, access modifiers control the access of a feature
+#### Types of access modifiers in Java:
+    * Public
+    * Private
+    * Protected
+    * Default
+***
+* when none of the three access modifiers mentioned are used, the default access modifier is provided.
+A varaible or method declared without any access control modifier is available to any other class in the same java file
+#### Public:
+* the members, methods and classes that are declared publi can be accessed from anywhere, This modifier doesn't put any restrictions on access
+* it is the most unrestrictive access modifier, keyword = public
+#### Private:
+* private is the default access modifier for the members of the class, while a class cannot be decalred as private.
+It limits the visibility of methods and instance variables to the class in which they are defined
+* Methods, variables and contructors that are declared private can only be accessed within the decalred class itself.
+Hence, the most restrictive access modifier
+* it is the main way that an object encapsulates itself and hides data from the outside world.
+It provides security to the class members, keyword = private
+#### Protected:
+* if the members of the class are declared as protected, then they can be used inside that class and cannot be accessed by other classes directly
+* other classes can only access these members if they are related to a particular class via inheritance, and just like the private modifier a class cannot be declared as protected